Map Covid-19 Help with WeCanAccess.com

 Diagnosing Ehlers-Danlos Syndrome

 Hi, my name is Caroline Bailey and I have Ehlers-Danlos Syndrome, a rare and difficult disease to spot .
 I and 48 years old and have been married for 25 years.
 My 3 children are Samuel age 24, Robyn age 20 and Darcey age 15.
 I also have a stepdaughter age 37 and 2 step …

 Discovering Ehlers-Danlos Syndromes

-by Caroline Bailey When I was a little girl I was a little quirky, I remember walking to school with my brother and my mum saying “if you stand on a crack you’ll marry a bat and a rat will come to your wedding” 😂😂 I became so scared of standing on the cracks it …
+Caroline Bailey talks about her journey to discovering she had Ehlers-Danlos Syndromes (EDS).
+When I was a little girl I was a little quirky.
+I remember walking to school with my brother and my mum saying “if you stand on a crack you’ll marry a bat and a rat will come to your wedding” 😂😂. …

 February 3 2020Read Blog

 Adam Murphy (Autism Dad) talks about caring for his adult son who is autistic and how inclusion starts with a smile; one woman’s kindness makes all the difference on shopping trips.
 I’m a 47 year old father of 3 boys.
 My eldest son has autistic spectrum disorder and learning disabilities.
 Autism is a word that …